uomphonlab/analysingcurves-src/content/page/practical-info.md

 <img src="../images/mcr-quote.jpg"/>

 We ask the participants to make their own travel and accommodation arrangements.
-You will some practical tips in this regard [here](https://mfilconf.co.uk/directions/).
+You will find some practical tips in this regard [here](https://mfilconf.co.uk/directions/).